Bernice Johnson Reagon

-She earned her Ph.D. from Howard University becoming a cultural historian, centered on the role of music, and is an emeritus faculty member in the History Department at The American University.
-She has also been a scholar-in-residence at Stanford and received an honorary doctorate of music from Berklee College of Music.
+She earned her Ph.D. from Howard University, becoming a cultural historian, centered on the role of music.
+She was professor emerita in the Department of History at The American University.
+She had also been a scholar-in-residence at Stanford and received an honorary doctorate of music from Berklee College of Music.

 Early life and education

-Bernice Johnson was the daughter of Beatrice and J.J.
-Johnson, a Baptist minister.
+Bernice Johnson was born in 1942 in Dougherty County, Georgia, United States.
+She was the daughter of Beatrice Wise Johnson, and Jeese Johnson Sr. a Baptist minister.
 She was born and raised in southwest Georgia, where church and school were an integrated part of her life, with music heavily intertwined in both of those settings.
-Reagon began school at the age of three when she was asked by her teacher to attend early, and she passed that first year.
-By the time she was in the 4th, 5th, and 6th grade, she was requested to tutor students in the 1st, 2nd, and 3rd, and she claims it was because there had only been one teacher.
-She entered Albany State College in 1959 (since July 1996 Albany State University) where she began her study of music.
+Reagon was the third oldest kid out of the other 7 siblings, the order of all 8 siblings were: Fannie Johnson, Jordan Johnson, Bernice Johnson Reagon, Mae Frances Johnson, Aaron Johnson, Deloris Johnson, Jesse Johnson Jr, Mamie Johnson.
+In her family, began school at the age of three when she was asked by her teacher to attend early, and she passed that first year.
+By the time she was in the 4th, 5th, and 6th grade, she was requested to tutor students in the 1st, 2nd, and 3rd, and she said it was because there had only been one teacher.

+In 1959, she entered Albany State College (since July 1996 called Albany State University), where she began her study of music.
 She also became active in the local NAACP chapter and then the SNCC.
 After being expelled from Albany State because of an arrest as an activist, she briefly attended Spelman College.

 Later, she returned to Spelman to complete her undergraduate degree in 1970.
 She received a Ford Foundation fellowship to do graduate study at Howard University, where she was awarded the Ph.D. degree in 1975.